-2.1 Data Set and Preprocessing
+A. Data Set and Preprocessing

-To develop and calibrate our update grouping and path ranking heuristics, we used eight BGP beacons, one from PSG [1] (psg01), the other seven from RIPE [2] (rrc01, rrc03, rrc05, rrc07, rrc10, rrc11 and rrc12).
+To develop and calibrate our update grouping and path ranking heuristics, we used eight BGP beacons, one from PSG [7] (psg01), the other seven from RIPE [8] (rrc01, rrc03, rrc05, rrc07,rrc10, rrc11 and rrc12).
 All the eight beacon prefixes are announced and withdrawn alternately every 2 hours.
-We preprocessed the beacon updates following the methods developed in [17].
+We preprocessed the beacon updates following the methods developed in [3].
 First, we removed from the update stream all the duplicate updates, as well as the updates that differ only in COMMUNITY or MED attribute values, because these updates are usually caused by internal dynamics inside the last-hop AS.
 Second, we used the anchor prefix of each beacon to detect routing changes other than those generated by the beacon origins.
 An anchor prefix is a separate prefix announced by a beacon prefix's origin AS, and is never withdrawn after its announcement.
 Thus it serves as a calibration point to identify routing events that are not originated by the beacon injection/removal mechanism.
 Because the anchor prefix shares the same origin AS, and hopefully the same routing path, with the beacon prefix, any routing changes that are not associated with the beacon mechanism will trigger routing updates for both the anchor and the beacon prefixes.
-To remove all beacon updates triggered by such unexpected routing events, for each anchor prefix update at time t, we ignore all beacon updates during the time window [t - W, t + W].
-We set W's value to 5 minutes, as the results reported in [17] show that the number of beacon updates remains more or less constant for W > 5 minutes.
+To remove all beacon updates triggered by such unexpected routing events, for each anchor prefix update at time t, we ignore all beacon updates during the time window [t-W, t+W].
+We set W's value to 5 minutes, as the results reported in [3] show that the number of beacon updates remains more or less constant for W > 5 minutes.
 After the above two steps of preprocessing, beacon updates are mainly comprised of those triggered by the scheduled beacon activity at the origin ASes.

-To assess the degree of path exploration for all the prefixes in the global routing table, we used the public BGP data collected from 50 monitoring points by RIPE [24] and Route-Views [25] collectors during the month of January 2006.
-We then removed from the data all the updates that were caused by BGP session resets between the collectors and the monitors, using the minimum collection time method described in [29].
+To assess the degree of path exploration for all the prefixes in the global routing table, we used the public BGP data collected from 50 full-table monitoring points by RIPE [5] and RouteViews [4] collectors during the months of January and February 2006.
+We used the data from January to evaluate the different path comparison metrics and we later analyzed the events in both months.
+We removed from the data all the updates that were caused by BGP session resets between the collectors and the monitors, using the minimum collection time method described in [9].
 Those updates correspond to BGP routing table transfers between the collectors and the monitors, and therefore should not be accounted in our study of the convergence process.